-Raw material for American leathers, while largely domestic come also from several foreign countries.
-The leather industry, in 1934, used approximately 20,000,000 cattle hides, nearly all of which were home grown.
-There were 14,000,000 domestic calf skins and 40,000,000 sheepskins made into various leathers in the same time.
-We used 45,000,000 goatskins which, however, were practically all imported from India, Brazil and also China.
+Raw material for American leathers, while largely domestic, comes also from several foreign countries.
+The leather industry in 1937 used approximately 21,000,000 cattle hides, 19,000,000 of which were home grown.
+There were 10,000,000 domestic calf skins and 17,000,000 sheepskins made into various leathers in the same time.
+We used 50,000,000 goatskins which, however, were practically all imported from India, Brazil and also China.
 Most of the cattle hides imported come from Argentine, Brazil and Canada.